Pupil Premium Statement 2021 – 2022

 Penrith is located in a sparsely populated rural area, where unemployment is low.
 Average wages however are also low, even though house prices and rents remain comparatively high.

 Life can be very difficult for some families, who once qualified for such benefits as free school meals, but now find that the thresholds for application have risen.

-Other families may find rural isolation a problem, and the impact of 2015 floods is still being felt.
-For families with a low income it can be particularly difficult to overcome difficulties associated with recovery and repair after floods.
-This has also been a stressful time for those whose income is based on tourism or agriculture, and those in the healthcare and emergency services and other key workers.
+Other families may find rural isolation a problem, and this will have been exacerbated by the Covid – 19 pandemic.
+This has also been a stressful time for those whose income is based on tourism or hospitality, and those in the healthcare and emergency services and other key workers.